farihat13/external-merge-sort/README.md

 **You can find example traces in this** [link](https://uwprod-my.sharepoint.com/:f:/g/personal/fislam2_wisc_edu/EhzBXejcjONImt8O0yjK4swBlzK4NjYLqI-4c9495Z3vAg?e=bfmE3A).

 The following run durations are the result of running in cloudlab with nvme SSD.
+We show the result of runs in various settings.

 ### 1GB
 `-c 1200000 -s 1000`
 - Input_Gen Duration 4 seconds / 0 minutes
 - External_Merge_Sort Total Duration 2 seconds / 0 minutes
-- Order Verification Duration 0 seconds / 0 minutes
-- Integrity Verification Duration 2 seconds / 0 minutes

 ### 10GB
 `-c 6000000 -s 2048`